-Shares and options issued under the incentive plans provide an incentive to stay with the Group.
+Shares and options issued under the incentive plans provide an incentive to stay with the Group by aligning the financial success of the Company to the ultimate benefit received by the recipients.
 At this time, shares and options issued do not have performance criteria attached.
 This policy is considered to be appropriate for the Group, having regard to the current state of its development.